Sweet, tangy, caramelized, and savory all-in-one dish.

 - Start with a good quality balsamic.

 - You only need that one ingredient: balsamic vinegar.
 Even though many recipes call for an added sweetener — usually sugar or honey.
-I used regular white sugar to help it t cook faster while adding a hint of flavor to the glaze.
+I used regular white sugar to help it cook faster while adding a hint of flavor to the glaze.
 You can also use brown sugar if you wish.

-- However, balsamic vinegar on its own turns into a sweet syrup as it reduces into a syrup-like consistency.
+- However, on its own, balsamic vinegar turns into a sweet syrup as it reduces into a syrup-like consistency.

 - Cook over medium-low heat, barely simmering, in a small saucepan.
 It will continue to thicken as it cools off.